-Stately and spectacular, the Calhoun Mansion is the largest privately owned home in Charleston.
+Stately and spectacular, the Williams Mansion (formerly known as the Calhoun Mansion) is the largest privately owned home in Charleston.
 Erected in the midst of the city’s most historic and architecturally interesting area, this structure is an Italianate urban villa of 24,000 square feet, with 35 rooms and fireplaces.

 An opulent, high-Victorian dwelling, this lovely mansion brings together elements of the Greek, Gothic and Renaissance revivals, Italianate style and the English Aesthetic movement.
 Described in Art and Antiques Magazine as a “A Gentleman’s House,” it was named for its second resident, William’s son-in-law, Patrick Calhoun, grandson of John C. Calhoun, Vice-President under both Andrew Jackson and John Quincy Adams.

 Visitors are awed by the 50 foot grand hallway, massive dining room decorated by Louis Comfort Tiffany and the drawing room featuring a massive 18th century altar.
 Guests are awed at the opulence of the second floor ballroom where a glass skylight soars 35 feet flanked by Tiffany stenciled ceilings.

 Filled with exquisite antiques, ornate chandeliers, mirrors and stunning works of art, the house has been highlighted in Architectural Digest, American Castles, Forbes, HGTV, Wall Street Journal and most recently, Art and Antiques Magazine.
 It was also featured in the 1980s mini-series, North and South, and in the 1990s, Scarlett, and, most recently, in the popular film, The Notebook.